liledix4/wtf/docs/index.md

 ## WTF is WTF?

-In context of this project, WTF stands for **Web Templates Framework**.
+In the context of this project, WTF stands for **Web Templates Framework**.
 Imagine WordPress but more flexible.

 ## Former naming?

-WTF used to stand for “Web Theme Framework”, but over time this concept was recognized as too limited.
+WTF used to stand for “Web Theme Framework,” but over time this concept was recognized as too limited.